Course TTb: The Engineering of Reliable Embedded Systems (on site)

 Course TTb has a focus on the use of state-of-the-art ‘Time-Triggered‘ (TT) architectures to support the development of software for safe and reliable embedded systems.

-Since 2014, we’ve delivered this popular 3-day course to around 200 engineers in different parts of the world, with a class size of around 6 people being typical.
+Since 2014, we’ve delivered this popular 3-day course to more than 200 engineers in different parts of the world, with a class size of around 6 people being typical.

 This page provides further information about delivery of Course TTb on your company site.